The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 How many people claim social assistance?

-Social Assistance had almost 5,100 beneficiaries (individual claimants, their partners, and dependent children).
+Social Assistance had just over 5,300 beneficiaries (individual claimants, their partners, and dependent children).

 To access data on cases and beneficiaries of social assistance in Prince Edward Island, including disaggregated data, download the spreadsheet here.